Can A Hangover Last More Than One Day?

-In the midst of a brutal hangover, as you rock in the foetal position with your glass of Berocca, often the only thing that gets you through the day is knowing that eventually your hangover will pass.
+In the midst of a brutal hangover, as you rock in the fetal position with your bottle of Pedialyte, often the only thing that gets you through the day is knowing that eventually your hangover will pass.

 For most people, hangovers will resolve within 24 hours, says Alexis Halpern, MD, emergency medicine physician at New York-Presbyterian/Weill Cornell Medical Center.
 Sometimes, though, it seems like it takes you more than a day to fully recover.
 You may feel out of it, drowsy, or even nauseous the day after the brunt of the hangover happened.
 Could it be that hangovers can remain for more than one day?
 It sounds unfair, but it is possible, Dr. Halpern says.